gov4git/gov4git/PR.md

   - [ ] cli proposals
   - [ ] ???

+- [ ] import concerns and proposals from github

 - [ ] test score concerns and proposals

 - [ ] XXX